 It seems every “premium” WordPress theme these days calls itself “SEO friendly”.
 They’re usually not.
-In fact, most are crap, I’m sorry to say.
-So I thought I’d lay down some WordPress SEO Theme “Rules” or “Guidelines”.
-If you’re not abiding by those rules, you’ll never get the “Yoast says it’s SEO friendly” sticker, sorry.
+So I thought I’d lay down some WordPress SEO theme “rules” or “guidelines”.
+These guidelines will consist of WordPress SEO theme “do’s” and “don’ts”, starting out with the don’ts:

 - Put the site’s name first in the title tag.